 If you want to go down this route, please check out our posts below, depending on your situation:

-We all want to avoid big and messy plastering projects if we can.
-Hopefully, this guide has given you an idea of the different options for achieving smooth walls without plastering.
+We all want to avoid big and messy plastering projects.
+Hopefully, you now understand the different options for achieving smooth walls without plastering.